Can I Eat Expired Chicken Chow Mein?

 Can I eat Chicken Chow Mein that has been left at room temperature for 2 hours?

-If Chicken Chow Mein has been at room temperature for 2 hours, it's best to discard it to prevent foodborne illness.
+If Chicken Chow Mein has been at room temperature for 2 hours, it's best to discard it to reduce the risk of foodborne illness.
 Bacteria can multiply rapidly at room temperature, increasing the risk of contamination.
 To maintain food safety, always refrigerate perishable foods promptly.

 How long after opening can I safely consume Chicken Chow Mein?